dtortosa/capstone_project/README.md

 - Gradient Boost
 - Voting Regressor

-All these regressors were run with default parameters being Extra Trees the one showing the highest R<sup>2</sup> in the test set in general.
+All these regressors were run with default parameters being extra trees regressors the one showing the highest R<sup>2</sup> in the test sets in general.
 Therefore, this regressor was used in subsequent analyses.

 I performed then a random grid search to find the best combination of hyperparameters.
 This was done separately for the full model (EUR pricing + Twitter sentiment), EUR-only model and Twitter-only model.
 The optimized models were used to fit and predict the EUR/USD exchange rate in the whole dataset.
 Variable importance and observed vs. predicted EUR/USD exchange rate was then visualized.
 This was compared with the simplest model possible which assumes that the current EUR/USD exchange rate is equal to the exchange rate of the previous.